-Born in South Africa, Rory Mackenzie served in the British Army as a Combat Medical Technician for nine years.
-However in 2007 Rory was a victim to a road-side bomb; the device killed a fellow soldier, and forced the amputation of Rory’s right leg.
+Born in South Africa, Rory Mackenzie served in the British Army as a Combat Medical Technician for ten years.
+However, in 2007 Rory was a victim to a road-side bomb; the device killed a fellow soldier and forced the amputation of Rory’s right leg.
 Despite initially falling into a cycle of decline, with weeks of operations and a loss of hope, Rory, with the support from his family, started to show signs of recovery.
 After a further 7 months at Headley Court, including many hours in the prosthetics department, Rory made a complete physical recovery.

 In 2012, Rory and a team of former servicemen (two able-bodied and four injured) successfully crossed the Atlantic in a rowing boat.
-This took them on a 3000 mile journey from La Go Mera in the Canaries to Barbados, the team also reached their the goal of raising £1m for wounded soldiers as part of the Row2Recovery campaign.
+This took them on a 3000-mile journey from La Gomera in the Canaries to Barbados, the team also reached the goal of raising £1m for wounded soldiers as part of the Row2Recovery campaign.

 Rory took part in the closing ceremony of the London 2012 Paralympics, where he gave a truly inspirational speech at the Olympic Stadium in front of a worldwide audience of millions and a live audience of 80 000 people.
 Praise for his presentation was plentiful when he "delivered that rousing, scene-setting prologue to the Festival of the Flame" London Evening Standard.

 In August 2017 Rory became the first ever single leg amputee to circumnavigate Ireland on a Personal Water Craft (Jet ski) taking 15 days to complete.

 Rory travels from : Alicante / Murcia International.
 SPAIN